sheldonucr/ee260_lab/lab1/README.md

 Rise/Fall Time Measurements at 90% and 10% for Vout:

-To measure fall and rise time, select the tran tab in the bottom left hand corner of the WaveView window and ungroup all the waveforms as described in figure 30.
+To measure fall and rise time, select the `tran` tab in the bottom left-hand corner of the WaveView window and ungroup all the waveforms as described in figure 30.
 Open the measurement tool by going to Tools -> Measurement… or by clicking ruler icon in the WaveView window.
 Click the All tab in the measurement tool window and fill out the options as shown below in Fig. 34.
 Click Ok when done.

 ![fig34](images/fig34.png)